 “…when Gabriel suddenly came flying in at the time of the evening sacrifice… he explained: Daniel, I am here to help you understand the vision” (Dan.
 9: 21-22).
-Gabriel was friendly and helpful, not violent or forceful towards Daniel.
+Angel Gabriel was friendly and helpful, not violent or forceful towards Daniel.

 Angel Gabriel also appeared to Zechariah proclaiming that he would give birth to John the baptist who would “make ready a people prepared for the Lord [Jesus]” (Lk.
 1:1-20).
-And he appeared to Mary telling her Jesus would “be great and will be called the Son of God Most High” (1:26-38).
+And he appeared to Mary telling her Jesus would “be great and will be called the Son of God Most High” (Lk.
+1:26-38).

 On the other hand, the “Gabriel” of Muhammad denied both the Lordship and Sonship of Christ.
-Why would God send an angel to say one thing to several people and then send him to one pagan man after six centuries to say the opposite?
+Why would God send an angel to say one thing to several people and then send him to one pagan man six centuries later to say the opposite?
 Evidently, Muhammad didn’t encounter an angel of God.

 Perhaps to assure his readers that the Gabriel from the cave was confirmed by a Christian, a Quranic translator wrote in his introduction that “Khadija tried the spirit.”
 By what criteria did Khadija try this spirit?
 A hadith said when she was alone with Muhammad (who could see the spirit), she asked him to sit on her lap and he said the spirit was still standing there.
 Then she exposed her body and Muhammad said the spirit had disappeared.
 She then declared that the spirit must be an angel of God (Mishkat al-Masabih IV, 154).